 How to Choose a Figure Display Cabinet for Dust Protection and Visibility

 Choosing a figure display cabinet sounds simple until you start balancing three competing goals: keep dust off your collection, keep every figure easy to see, and keep enough flexibility for future rearranges.
+For shoppers exploring this further, see display cases.
 A cabinet that looks elegant in product photos can still turn into a frustrating collector setup if the shelves are too deep, the glass reflections are harsh, or the spacing wastes vertical room.

 The best figure display cabinet is not automatically the most expensive one.
 It is the cabinet that fits your figure sizes, your room, and the way you actually display.
 For most collectors, that means choosing a cabinet that improves dust protection without trapping the whole collection behind awkward glare, fixed shelf heights, or bulky framing.